-What is the ICG's "Global Stockpile"?
+What is the IC( MALAYSA "Global Stockpil "?

 Established in 1997, the ICG maintains a global stockpile to provide emergency vaccine supplies and antibiotics to countries during major infectious disease outbreaks.
-In addition to UNICEF, ICG members include Doctors Without Borders, the International Federation of the Red Cross and Red Crescent Societies and WHO.
+In addition to UNICEF, ICG members in Doctors Without Borders, the Internati Federation of the Red Cross and Red Cross an Societies and WHO.
 As part of the ICG, UNICEF conducts large-scale vaccine procurement and delivery and provides technical support on campaign planning.
 UNICEF's expertise includes social mobilization and the use of the "cold chain" (a system for distributing vaccines safely at the required temperature even when transportation infrastructure is underdeveloped).
 Since ICG's founding, it has released over 64 million doses of lifesaving cholera, meningitis and yellow fever vaccines to children at risk and their families.